JHaack4/JerhisGame1b/README.md

 -finish and fail animations for chasers
 -success menu squares
 -new backgrounds
--new blocks in theme: half, cracked, bomb, fire/spikes, key and keyhole (just do one grey one), touch tile, vanish, warp, finish
+-new blocks in theme: half, cracked, bomb, fire/spikes, key and keyhole (just do one grey one), touch tile, vanish, warp, finish, push switch
 -main menu
 -new level select/ pack select/ editor select
 -pack screens